top of page

 WRITE

-If writing survives in this digital world, perhaps the focus should be on how to write.
-In this three-hour audio-visual performance installation, the body is the medium of writing.
-Following the stream of consciousness, body creates the dialogue between the inner and outer motion.
-WHITE refers to the emptiness or nothingness that is writing.
+WHITE refers to the emptiness that is writing.
 In this process, I observe what comes from within, and spontaneously transport with my body in writing.
-By focusing on the process instead of the meaning, the Chinese character sometimes transforms into the meaningless line that follows its own direction and rhythm.
+By focusing on the process instead of the meaning, the Chinese character transforms into the meaningless line that follows its own direction and rhythm.
 Furthermore, observing what's written gives feedback to what's coming next.
-The loops continue in the motion of an open system which is the host of the emptiness and nothingness.
+The loops continue in the motion of an open system which is the host of the emptiness.
 What is foreseeable is not the future but the current moment.

 video footages.
 Melika Akbari Asl and Karsten Dirk Gloger